■ Duties and responsibilities:

 My patients, my records?

-6 minutes
+5 minutes

-Published: March 2020
+Published: March 2020 /

 The information in this article was correct at the time of publishing

-However, unless you are the custodian of the medical records or have an agreement with the practice owners granting you ongoing access to the records after you leave, you may have no choice but to take one of three actions—leave the records behind, negotiate ongoing access if needed, or ask patients to provide you with a copy.
-Negotiating for access or approaching patients for copies can take time, which can be especially concerning if you have a regulatory authority (College) complaint or legal action brought against you related to the care of that patient.
+However, unless you are the custodian of the medical records or have an agreement with the practice owners granting you ongoing access to the records after you leave, you may have no choice but to take one of three actions—leave the records behind, negotiate access as needed for ongoing care or to respond to medico-legal difficulties, or ask patients to provide you with a copy.

 Why treating a patient does not necessarily mean you are the custodian

 Treating a patient and creating or contributing to a patient’s medical record does not always mean you are the custodian of that record.
 Nor does it necessarily give you the right to take the record or access it after leaving the practice.
-While patients own the personal health information contained in the record, it is the custodian who is responsible for maintaining custody and control of the record, including who can have access to it.1, 2
+While patients own the personal health information contained in the record, it is the custodian who is responsible for maintaining custody and control of the record, including who can have access to it.

 The identity of the custodian depends on the practice setting.
 In a solo practice, the physician would typically be the custodian.
 In a hospital or other institution, the organization is usually the custodian.
 In a group practice or clinic, the custodian is determined according to how the practice is set up.
 For example, the patients may be considered the clinic’s patients as opposed to the physician’s patients.
 In those circumstances, the clinic ownership will often be the custodian.
 However, physicians practising in a group that shares office space and staff resources may maintain their own roster of patients and custodianship over the records of those patients.